 Our Daring Bakers Host for December 2011 was Jessica of My Recipe Project and she showed us how fun it is to create sourdough bread in our own kitchens!
 She provided us with sourdough recipes from Bread Matters by Andrew Whitley as well as delicious recipes to use our sourdough bread in from Tonia George’s Things on Toast and Canteen: Great British Food!

 So, I had already started gestating Herbie II, and one week later, it’s announced as the Daring Bakers challenge.
 Although I loved that the challenge recipe for starter was all about capturing wild yeast, I’d already fermented enough grapes to capture Herbie’s wild yeast.
 There was no sense in making another one.
-I’m not a multi-startet type baker – one is enough, and from that one, I can make all kinds of starters for a variety of breads, and whatever is leftover from those, is given away or used to the last drop.
-You will never see half-filled jars all over my kitchen or in my fridge labeled rye starter, oat starter, potato starter etc. I think it’s cool that people do that, but if I could kill one starter with neglect, could you imagine the massacre of one plus?
+I’m not a multi-starter type baker – one is enough, and from that one, I can make all kinds of starters for a variety of breads, and whatever is left over from those, is given away or used to the last drop.
+You will never see half-filled jars all over my kitchen or in my fridge labeled rye starter, oat starter, potato starter etc. Don’t get me wrong, I think it’s cool that people do that, but if I could kill one starter with neglect, could you imagine the massacre of one plus?-

 I needed to bake a bunch of challah braids for Hanukkah.
 I wanted to try Maggie Glazer’s recipe for sourdough challah for a long time, so I figured this would be a great time to do it.
 I had already planned on filling one of the challahs with a homemade salted caramel with apples, which I haven’t been able to get out of my mind for months now, so why not sourdough and salted caramel apples?
 Tangy, sweet, salty – God, YES.